-We perform a geomagnetic event simulation using a newly developed magnetohydrodynamic with adaptively embedded particle-in-cell (MHD-AEPIC) model.
+Abstract We perform a geomagnetic event simulation using a newly developed magnetohydrodynamic with adaptively embedded particle-in-cell (MHD-AEPIC) model.
 We have developed effective criteria to identify reconnection sites in the magnetotail and cover them with the PIC model.
 The MHD-AEPIC simulation results are compared with Hall MHD and ideal MHD simulations to study the impacts of kinetic reconnection at multiple physical scales.
-At the global scale, the three models produce very similar SYM-H and SuperMag Electrojet (SME) indexes, which indicates that the global magnetic field configurations from the three models are very close to each other.
-We also compare the ionospheric solver results and all three models generate similar polar cap potentials and field aligned currents.
-At the mesoscale we compare the simulations with in situ Geotail observations in the tail.
+At the global scale, the three models produce very similar SYM-H and SuperMag Electrojet indexes, which indicates that the global magnetic field configurations from the three models are very close to each other.
+We also compare the ionospheric solver results and all three models generate similar polar cap potentials and field-aligned currents.
+At the mesoscale, we compare the simulations with in situ Geotail observations in the tail.
 All three models produce reasonable agreement with the Geotail observations.
-At the kinetic scales, the MHD-AEPIC simulation can produce a crescent shape distribution of the electron velocity space at the electron diffusion region which agrees very well with MMS observations near a tail reconnection site.
+At the kinetic scales, the MHD-AEPIC simulation can produce a crescent shape distribution of the electron velocity space at the electron diffusion region, which agrees very well with MMS observations near a tail reconnection site.
 These electron scale kinetic features are not available in either the Hall MHD or ideal MHD models.
 Overall, the MHD-AEPIC model compares well with observations at all scales, it works robustly, and the computational cost is acceptable due to the adaptive adjustment of the PIC domain.
 It remains to be determined whether kinetic physics can play a more significant role in other types of events, including but not limited to substorms.

-1 Introduction
+1. Introduction

 A geomagnetic storm is a major disturbance of Earth's magnetosphere that occurs when a significant amount of energy is deposited into the geospace.
 The most widely used and successful simulation tools to study the geomagnetic storms are based on the magnetohydrodynamic (MHD) description, which is computationally feasible to solve.
-The first global MHD models were developed in the 1980s (LeBoeuf et al., 1981; Wu et al., 1981; Brecht et al., 1981, 1982).
-Later on, models with more advanced numerical algorithms have been developed, such as the Lyon-Fedder-Mobarry (LFM) (J. G. Lyon et al., 1986; J. Lyon et al., 2004), the OpenGGCM (Raeder et al., 1995, 1996) and the GU-MICS (Grand Unified Magnetosphere Ionosphere Coupling Simulation) model (Janhunen, 1996).
+The first global MHD models were developed in the 1980s (Brecht et al., 1981, 1982; LeBoeuf et al., 1981; Wu et al., 1981).
+Later on, models with more advanced numerical algorithms have been developed, such as the Lyon-Fedder-Mobarry (LFM) (Lyon et al., 1986; Lyon et al., 2004), the OpenGGCM (Raeder et al., 1995, 1996), and the GUMICS (Grand Unified Magnetosphere Ionosphere Coupling Simulation) model (Janhunen, 1996).

-In this paper, we use the University of Michigan's Space Weather Modeling Framework (SWMF (Tóth et al., 2012)) which also includes an MHD model, the Block Adaptive-Tree Solar-wind Roe-type Upwind Scheme (BATS-R-US) (Powell et al., 1999) as its global magnetosphere (GM) component.
-The SWMF has been applied to many storm event simulations (Tóth et al., 2007; Glocer et al., 2009; Haiducek et al., 2017), which is also been selected as the physics-based model at the Space Weather Prediction Center based on a thorough model comparison (Pulkkinen et al., 2013).
+In this paper, we use the University of Michigan's Space Weather Modeling Framework (SWMF (Tóth et al., 2012)), which also includes an MHD model, the Block Adaptive-Tree Solar-wind Roe-type Upwind Scheme (BATS-R-US) (Powell et al., 1999), as its Global Magnetosphere (GM) component.
+The SWMF has been applied to many storm event simulations (Glocer et al., 2009; Haiducek et al., 2017; Tóth et al., 2007) and has also been selected as the physics-based model at the Space Weather Prediction Center based on a thorough model comparison (Pulkkinen et al., 2013).